-The bug tracker lists bugs that have been reported in GHC but not yet fixed: see the SourceForge GHC page.
+The bug tracker lists bugs that have been reported in GHC but not yet fixed: see the GHC Trac.
 In addition to those, GHC also has the following known bugs or infelicities.
 These bugs are more permanent; it is unlikely that any of them will be fixed in the short term.